rspec/rspec.github.io/source/blog/2015-02-03-rspec-3-2-has-been-released.md

 out with a fix ASAP.

 RSpec continues to be a community-driven project with contributors from all over the world.
-This release includes 647 commits from 190 pull requests from 47 different contributors.
+This release includes nearly 900 commits from over 50 different contributors!

 Thank you to everyone who helped make this release happen!